 Currently, Stison will only accept the import of Excel files that are formatted in the Excel 97 - 2003, which are recognisable by the .xls on the end of the filename.
-Current Excel files that have an extension on the end of .xslx will result in an error on upload.
+Current Excel files that have an extension on the end may .xslx will result in an error on upload.
 To convert from xlsx files to xls all you need to do is open the file in Excel and then choose File / Save as and choose Excel 97 - 2003 Workbook (*.xls) file type that can be found in the Save as File Type drop down.

 Once the file is located click on Update.

-The system will read the first few lines of the file and attempt to map the fields to the information in the database.
+The system will read the first few lines of the file and attempt to map the fields to the relevant fields within the database.

 The system will not allow you to upload documents with the same name as a previously uploaded file.
 It will give you the warning: This dated sales file has already been updated.